sheadawson/silverstripe-blocks/README.md

           except: HomePage # a AfterContent area will be available on all page types except HomePage in simple theme
         Footer: true # a Footer area will be available on all page types in simple theme

-      use_global_blocks: false # Whether to use SiteConfig Blocks functionality (default if undeclared: true)
       use_blocksets: false # Whether to use BlockSet functionality (default if undeclared: true)
       use_extra_css_classes: true # Whether to allow cms users to add extra css classes to blocks (default if undeclared: false) exclude_from_page_types # Disable the Blocks tab completely on these pages of these types